not-programming-hero/not-programming-hero/README.md

 ## :muscle: Our Mission_

-<h4 style="text-align: center;">Our mission is to provide personalized learning, develop skills, and empower individuals to kick-start their careers.</h4>
+<center>Our mission is to provide personalized learning, develop skills, and empower individuals to kick-start their careers.</center>

 ## :chart_with_upwards_trend: Our Impacts_